 - Candidates who have dual citizenship, including from a European Union state

-- Students enrolled at Columbia University School of General Studies may be eligible to receive scholarships, grants, loans, and work-study.
-Financial aid may come from GS, federal and state governments, or private sources.
+The Columbia University School of General Studies administers financial aid during years three and four of enrollment in the Dual BA Program.
+Students may be eligible to receive scholarships, grants, loans, and work-study.
+Financial aid may come from GS, federal and/or state governments, or private sources.

-For a comprehensive look at educational financing options, please consult the main School of General Studies Financing Your Education site.
+For a comprehensive look at educational financing options, please consult the main School of General Studies Financing Your Education page.